singhraghuveer31/Assignments/DatabaseSchemaEngine/README.md

-# Database Schma Engine
+# Database Schema Engine

-# Description
+# Overview

 This libarary can be used to generate database schema based on provided database framework.
 Currently supported database frameworks are SFCDB and SQLite.